hashicorp/consul/website/source/docs/guides/leader-election.html.md

 changes.
 If the leader steps down or fails, the `Session` associated with the key will be cleared.
 When a new leader is elected, the key value will also be updated.

+Using the `acquire` param is optional.
+This means that if you use leader election to update a key, you must not update the key without the acquire parameter.